leesaenz/url-shortener/README.md

 Endpoints for the API are

+- `POST /api/v1/urls` creates a shortened URL

+- `GET /api/v1/urls` gets a list of all URLs that have been added to the database

+- `POST /api/v1/urls/:id` update an existing URL in the database

-- `GET /api/v1/url` to get your shortened URL back
+- `DELETE /api/v1/urls/:id` deletes a shortened URL from the database